dotnet/iot/src/devices/Gpio/README.md

 ## Usage of virtual GpioController and virtual GpioPin

-When you have multiple GpioControllers and want to use them together in a specific binding, the `VirtualGpioController` allows to create a GpioController from GpioPin already open from different controllers.
-USage is straight forward and classes fully compatible with a normal `GpioController`.
+When you have multiple GpioControllers and want to use them together in a specific binding, the `VirtualGpioController` allows to create a GpioController from a set of `GpioPin`s already open from different controllers.
+Usage is straight forward and the class is fully compatible with a normal `GpioController`.

 ```csharp
 // Create pins from 2 different GpioControllers